 Faced with continually increasing energy costs and limited operating funds, we must use all available means to reduce our energy costs and increase efficiency.
-In addition, the City will consider the use of sustainable products when feasible in an effort to reduce environmental impacts.

 The Parks, Recreation & Facilities Management Department will achieve success with this policy through active and passive methods.
 Passive methods include, but not limited to, use of sustainable products when feasible to reduce environmental impacts and incorporating energy efficiency in new construction and facility renovations.
-Active methods include, but not limited to, educating occupants on conservation measures and operating facilities and equipment in the most feasible energy efficient manner feasible such as those listed in the operations procedures stated below.
+Active methods include, but not limited to, educating occupants on conservation measures and operating facilities and equipment in the most energy efficient manner feasible such as those listed in the operations procedures stated below.